JasonLewis23/simpledb/README.md

 Description:
 SimpleDB is a bash utility for storage and retrival of data, inlcluding log style storage and dictionary style storage.
 Users may add data through the command line or stdin.
 Databases can be copied, archived, and un-archived.
+Written in bash and only intended for use in linux environments that include common linux utilities, such as grep, awk, sed, cat, etc.

 	Supported database types
 		- dict - dictionary